THE IMPORTANCE OF RENEWABLE ENERGY

 Meanwhile, some 1.1 billion inhabitants (17% of the world population) do not have access to electricity.
 Equally, 2.7 billion people (38% of the population) use conventional biomass for cooking, heating and lighting in their homes - at serious risk to their health.

 Renewable energies received important backing from the international community through the Paris Accord signed at the World Climate Summit held in the French capital in December 2015.

-The agreement, which will enter into force in 2020, establishes, for the first time in history, a binding global objective.
+The agreement, which entered into force in 2016, establishes, for the first time in history, a binding global objective.
 Nearly 200 signatory countries pledged to reduce their emissions so that the average temperature of the planet at the end of the current century remains “well below” 2 °C, the limit above which climate change will have more catastrophic effects.
 The aim is to try to keep it to 1.5 °C.